huawei-noah/Efficient-AI-Backbones/readme.md

 ## Implementation

 This repo provides the TensorFlow code and pretrained model of GhostNet on ImageNet.
-The PyTorch implementation can be found [https://github.com/iamhankai/ghostnet.pytorch](https://github.com/iamhankai/ghostnet.pytorch).
+The PyTorch implementation can be found at [https://github.com/iamhankai/ghostnet.pytorch](https://github.com/iamhankai/ghostnet.pytorch).

 `myconv2d.py` implemented `GhostModule` and `ghost_net.py` implemented `GhostNet`.